johnmholmes/simple-mine-lift-with-flashng-leds/Readme.md

 This code is for demonstartion purpose only as used on my layout This is a simple sketch that moves a lift up and down a various speeds, it has 4 leds that flash in a sequence to show which way it is going and it is triggered by a switch or a sensor to start the animation.

-It is based on a arduino nano which sits on asensor shield
+It is based on a arduino nano which sits on a sensor shield

 The trigger sensor is on pin  A5 and returns to a GND pin